 Introduction to Tulip Connector Hosts

 This article covers the more technical aspects of Tulip Connector Hosts.
-This article is intended to be a guide for individuals with a background in Information Technology (IT).
+It is intended for individuals with a background in Information Technology (IT).

 What is the Tulip Connector Host?

-Tulip Connectors are designed to allow your Tulip Apps to interface with external systems such as databases, APIs, and machines.
-Information about our Connectors module can be found in this article: Introduction to Connectors
+Tulip Connectors enable your Tulip Apps to interface with external systems such as databases, APIs, and machines.
+For more information on our Connectors module, refer to this article: Introduction to Connectors.

-The Tulip Connector Host is the part of the Tulip platform that creates connections to these external services.
+The Tulip Connector Host is the component of the Tulip platform that facilitates connections to these external services.

-For the Connectors module of Tulip to be used, a Connector Host must be able to establish a connection to the external system that is outbound from the Connector Host and inbound to the external system.
+To use the Connectors module, a Connector Host must establish an outbound connection from the Connector Host and an inbound connection to the external system.

 Where does the Tulip Connector Host Software Run?

-The first, and most common, deployment option is a Cloud Connector Host.
-A Cloud Connector Host is included in your Tulip subscription and is deployed alongside the Tulip Platform and is available for use on the Connectors Page as “Cloud Connector Host”.
+The most common deployment option is a Cloud Connector Host, which is included in your Tulip subscription and deployed alongside the Tulip Platform.
+It is available for use on the Connectors Page as “Cloud Connector Host”.

-This means that connection requests from this Connector Host will come from an IP address in Tulip’s Classless Inter-Domain Routing (CIDR) block.
-This allows customers to whitelist access from the Tulip Connector Host to their service.
-For customers running the entire Tulip Platform on-premise, the Connector Host will make requests from the same IP address as the Tulip Platform, which is dependent on your particular deployment configuration.
+Connection requests from the Cloud Connector Host come from an IP address within Tulip’s Classless Inter-Domain Routing (CIDR) block, allowing customers to allowlist access from the Tulip Connector Host to their service.
+For customers running the entire Tulip Platform on-premise, the Connector Host will make requests from the same IP address as the Tulip Platform, depending on your deployment configuration.

 The second, less common, deployment option is an On-Premise Connector Host.
-In this case, a customer elects to host an on-premise version of the Connector Host within their own networking infrastructure to remove the need to allow incoming connections from Tulip’s CIDR block.
-Instead, the Connector Host will create an outgoing connection from your network that is inboundto Tulip.
+In this scenario, a customer hosts the Connector Host within their own network infrastructure, eliminating the need to allow incoming connections from Tulip’s CIDR block.
+Instead, the Connector Host creates an outgoing connection from your network that is inbound to Tulip.

-The below diagram provides some guidance on when an OPCH is generally recommended.
+Key considerations for an On-Premise Connector Host (OPCH) can be found in this article.
+The diagram below provides guidance on when an OPCH is generally recommended:

-The network connection between the Connector Host and your external system are entirely managed by you as the end customer.
-If you have questions, you should reach out to your internal teams.
-However, the default ports for many common services are listed below for your convenience:
+The network connection between the Connector Host and your external system is managed by you as the end customer.
+For questions, consult your internal teams.
+Default ports for many common services are listed below for convenience:

 Databases: